unstabl3/breakfold/README.md

 Author will not take any responsibility of your activity using this tool.
 For Educational purpose only.

+# Credits
+@vaibhav yadav for suggesting the name

 # License

 MIT License